 He was not so innocent as he appeared.

-“These stories,” she said, leaning back.
+“These stories,” she said.
 “Your desire to treat people well.
 Is that what kept you from. . .taking me on any of those nights when I first came into the room?”

 From taking you?
 I do not understand.